attestate/delegator2/readme.txt

   Usage
   -----

-  You can import the create and validate functions from the package like so:
+  You can import the create, validate and other functions from the package like
+  so:

     import { create, validate } from '@attestate/delegator2';